warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         /etc/rc.d/init.d/xmail start otherwise reboot your machine.

-    15. Setup the file 'smtprelay.tab' if you want to extend mail relaying to IPs out of the internet's private IP blocks (or you want to deny even those - that comes enabled by default with XMail).
+    15. Setup the file 'smtprelay.tab' if you want to extend mail relaying to IPs outside of the internet's private IP blocks (or you want to deny even those - that comes enabled by default with XMail).

-    16  Look at [SSL CONFIGURATION] for information about how to create the required 'SERVER.KEY' and 'SERVER.CERT' files.
+    16  Look at [SSL CONFIGURATION] for information about how to create the required 'server.key' and 'server.cert' files.

     For further configuration options, please see the [COMMAND LINE] section.